sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_59_EFLAGSregister/Quiz01.md

 **Description**

-a) In this case, the Carry Flag will be set to one.
-The maximum value the 32 bit register can hold is 0xFFFFFFFF.If the operation has a value that is, this value + 1, then the Carry Flag will be set to one.

-b) In this case, the Carry Flag will be set to one.
-The maximum value the 32 bit register can hold is 0xFFFFFFFF.If the operation has a value that is, this value + 1, then the Carry Flag will be set to one.

-c) In this case, the Carry Flag will be set to one.
-The maximum value the 32 bit register can hold is 0xFFFFFFFF.If the operation has a value that is, this value + 1, then the Carry Flag will be set to one.

-d) In this case, the Carry Flag will be set to one.
+In this case, the Carry Flag will be set to one.
 The maximum value the 32 bit register can hold is 0xFFFFFFFF.If the operation has a value that is, this value + 1, then the Carry Flag will be set to one.

 ---
 ---